Candriam Equities L Global Demography Fund

 Social / Employment

-Find funds that have a labour standards policy - which can be expected to mean that the fund will invest in / favour companies that have higher standards in this area - although fund strategies can vary significantly (as with all policy areas).
+Has a labour standards policy - likely to mean they will invest in / favour companies that have higher employment related standards and avoid those with low standards.
+Strategies vary.
 See eg https://www.ilo.org/international-labour-standards

-Find individual funds that have a written diversity policy – where the fund manager will aim to select companies with a carefully considered, sound approach to diversity.
-This should ideally cover a range of issues including gender, ethnicity, disability, beliefs, sexual orientation, etc.
+Has a written diversity policy – where the manager will aim to select companies with a carefully considered, positive employment standards.
+This may cover a range of issues including gender, ethnicity, disability, beliefs and sexual orientation.

-Fund has a policy that explains their position on which mining companies they may or may not invest in.
+Has a policy that explains their position on which mining companies they may or may not invest in.
 Typically this may mean only investing in assets with high environmental and social standards.
 This is a growing concern given demand for rare earth metals eg lithium, cobalt.
-See fund information.

-Fund has a policy aimed at protecting vulnerable workers such as those on zero hour / informal contracts working in the gig economy
+Has a policy aimed at protecting vulnerable workers such as those on zero hour / informal contracts working in the gig economy

 Ethical Values Led Exclusions